Solo Travel – Lisbon Travel Guide For The Independent Woman

 Not familiar with these sweet little custard tarts?
 They were invented by monks and nuns, with the recipe kept secret – until it was finally given to the Antiga Confeitaria de Belém pastry shop.
 And the rest is history.

 One of the best restaurants for a solo female traveler is Taberna Sal Grosso.
-This tiny establishment opens for a few hours for lunch and dinner only and has a few tables, so you’ll be seated with others to maximize space.
-It’s a great way to meet people while enjoying a great meal.
+This tiny establishment only opens for a few hours at lunch and dinner and has few tables, so you’ll be seated with others to maximize space.
+It’s a great way to meet people while enjoying a wonderful meal.

-The menu is informally written on a board up on the wall and is based on whatever fresh goodies can be found at the market that morning.
+The menu is informally written on a board on the wall and is based on whatever fresh goodies are found at the market that morning.
 You’ll want to arrive before opening hour as people line up waiting for this incredible find.
 It’s located near the Santa Apolonia train station just down the hill from Alfama.
 They also take reservations.

 A great historic option in the Chiado neighborhood is A Brasileira.
 For well over 100 years, this cafe has fed artists and satisfied patrons, earning its place of prominence in Lisbon’s history.
 Dining here is walking through the pages of Lisbon’s varied history.
 You can even enjoy a bite with the great Pessoa himself at his favorite table.